Everything You Need To Know About Wastewater

 In 1973, treated wastewater became a commodity in central Arizona.
 AMWUA negotiated an agreement with APS on behalf of its five original members—Phoenix, Glendale, Mesa, Scottsdale, and Tempe—to sell and deliver treated effluent from the 91st Avenue Wastewater Treatment Plant, 36 miles west, to cool the Palo Verde Nuclear Generating Station.

-Palo Verde generates electricity for 4 million people in four states and is the only plant in the world to be cooled by treated wastewater.
+Palo Verde generates electricity for 4 million people across four states and is the only plant in the world cooled by treated wastewater.
 Palo Verde also teaches us about the rising value of recycled water.
 In 2010, Palo Verde paid the cities approximately $60 per acre-foot of recycled water; by 2025, that cost is expected to rise to around $200 per acre-foot.

-In 1989, an Arizona Supreme Court ruling ensured that cities and towns could dispose of effluent as they saw fit.
+In 1989, an Arizona Supreme Court ruling allowed cities and towns to dispose of effluent as they saw fit.
 A lawsuit by the late developer John F. Long argued that the cities couldn't sell treated effluent to APS.
-The suit claimed that the treated wastewater had to be returned to the river, as it had been before, to flow downstream for use by others.
+The suit claimed that the treated wastewater had to be returned to the river, as before, to flow downstream for others' use.

-In this case, the court ruling made it clear that cities and towns have the right to sell the treated water or put it to other beneficial uses, ensuring the cities could rely on recycled water as an important part of their supplies.
+In this case, the court ruling made it clear that cities and towns have the right to sell treated water or put it to other beneficial uses, ensuring they could rely on recycled water as an essential part of their supplies.
 This isn't always possible in other states.

 This year, Arizona permitted the use of recycled water as a drinking water source.
-This change is possible due to technological advances in purifying recycled wastewater and monitoring its quality.
+This change is made possible by technological advances in the purification of recycled wastewater and in monitoring its quality.
 The new rule will allow Arizona to issue permits for "Advanced Reclaimed Water Treatment Facilities," where highly treated wastewater would be purified to drinking water standards.

 Drinking water treatment plants would be allowed to use this purified and monitored water as a "source" of water.
 Drinking water treatment plants would continue to process this new water source in accordance with the federal Safe Drinking Water Act requirements.

 You have been drinking recycled water all along.
 It's called indirect potable reuse.
-Here's how it works: cities blend advanced treated recycled water into a natural water source—such as in an aquifer or a river water reservoir (referred to as an "environmental buffer")—that could be used for drinking (potable) water after further treatment.
+Here's how it works: cities blend advanced-treated recycled water into a natural water source—such as an aquifer or a river reservoir (referred to as an "environmental buffer")—that could be used for drinking (potable) water after further treatment.
 Indirect potable reuse is permitted in Arizona and is widely practiced in the United States.

-Many cities treat their recycled water and release it into a natural waterway, where it becomes blended and reused by downstream cities as their potable supply.
+Many cities treat their recycled water and release it into a natural waterway, where it mixes and is reused downstream by other cities as their potable supply.
 For example, Las Vegas releases much of its recycled water to Lake Mead.
-Some of that water, blended with Colorado River water, is eventually treated to drinking water standards and reused by cities downstream.
+Some of that water, blended with Colorado River water, is eventually treated to meet drinking water standards and reused by downstream cities.

-If all Central Arizona homeowners used water exclusively inside their homes, water use per household wouldn't vary much, and most would be recycled.
+If all Central Arizona homeowners used water exclusively inside their homes, per-household water use wouldn't vary much, and most of it would be recycled.
 Outside water use – primarily landscape irrigation – drives the differences in monthly demand among residential users.

 Central Arizona homeowners may use up to 70 percent of their drinking water outdoors.
 When you use water outside, it can never be treated and recycled.
-One of the reasons cities work hard to help residents design, select, plant, and efficiently water drought-tolerant landscapes is that it's one of the key factors in reducing water usage.
+One reason cities work hard to help residents design, select, plant, and efficiently water drought-tolerant landscapes is that this approach is a key factor in reducing water usage.

 Figures About Wastewater